 District offices

 Volunteers in district offices usually live in the community in which the office is located.
-These volunteers assist with the subpoena and warrant phoning programs.
+These volunteers assist with the subpoena and phoning program.

 Victim Assistance Support Team